Rules governing the M.Sc./ M.A. (Economics) Programmes:

-- Each student shall be required to complete the programme within a maximum period of three years from the date of admission.
-Failure to register for required number of compulsory and optional courses during the specified time will automatically lead to termination of the student’s tenure in the programmme at the end of three years from the date of admission.
+- Each student shall be required to complete the programme within a maximum period of three years (or as prescribed by the Institute / as per UGC guidelines/direction from time to time) from the date of admission.
+Failure to register for the required number of compulsory and optional papers during the specified time will automatically lead to termination of the student’s tenure in the programme at the end of three years from the date of

-- At the time of admission, the student shall be required to indicate his/her preference for the optional courses, in the prescribed format.
+- At the time of admission, the student shall be required to indicate his/her preference for the optional papers in the prescribed format.

-- On the basis of preference of optional courses, the Institute will announce the optional courses on offer at the beginning of each semester.
-The choice of optional courses in the semester will be limited to those announced by the Institute.
-If the optional course preferred by a student is not offered in that semester, the student will be required to opt for another course on offer in that semester, in the order of preference indicated by him/her.
+- On the basis of preference of optional papers, the Institute will announce the optional papers on offer at the beginning of each semester.
+The choice of optional papers in the semester will be limited to those announced by the If the optional paper preferred by a student is not offered in that semester, the student will be required to opt for another paper on offer in that semester, in the order of preference indicated by him/her.
+The optional papers will be offered subject to preference by minimum 15 students and at the discretion of the Institute, and subject to the availability of suitable faculty.
+However, no student shall be entitled to change his preference of optional papers.

-- Each course will be of 100 marks.
-Continuous internal assessment during the semester (based on periodical tests/assignments) will account for 40 marks, and the semester-end examination 60 marks.
+- Each paper will be of 100 marks.
+Continuous internal assessment during the semester (based on periodical tests/assignments) will account for 40 marks, and the semester-end examination 60

-- Fractional marks shall be rounded off in the case of aggregate of periodical tests and semester-end examinations.
+- Fractional marks shall be rounded off in the case of all examinations, including periodical

-- Continuous internal assessment shall comprise three periodical tests of 20 marks each (of 1 hour duration each) for every course in each semester.
-Of the three tests, two best performances will be counted to arrive at total periodical test marks for each course.
+- Continuous internal assessment shall comprise three periodical tests of 20 marks each (of 1 hour duration each) for every paper in each semester.
+Of the three tests, two best performances will be counted to arrive at total periodical test marks for each paper.

-Attendance in 2 out of 3 periodical tests/assignments in a paper is an essential pre-requisite for eligibility to take the semester-end examination in that course.
-5
+Attendance in 2 out of 3 periodical tests/assignments in a paper is an essential pre-requisite for eligibility to take the semester-end examination in that paper.

 Of the three periodical tests, the first and the third shall be tests, while the second examination shall be either a test or an assignment.

-- Attendance in at least 75% of the lectures delivered in each course, including the qualifying course/s and appearance for at least two out of three periodical tests/assignments is compulsory, failing which the student shall not be allowed to appear for the semester-end examination for the courses/s.
-In this case, the consolidated statement of marks will carry the remark “Not Eligible” against the said course.
+- Attendance in at least 75% of the lectures delivered in each paper, including the qualifying paper/s and appearance for at least two out of three periodical tests/assignments is compulsory, failing which the student shall not be allowed to appear for the semester-end examination for the paper/s.
+In this case, the consolidated statement of marks will carry the remark “Not Eligible” against the said paper.

-- The hostel admission of students who fail to fulfill the requirement of 75% attendance or answer at least two of the three tutorials/assignments in any course during any semester, is liable to be cancelled.
+- The hostel admission of students who fail to fulfill the requirement of 75% attendance or answer at least two of the three tutorials/assignments in any paper during any semester, is liable to be

 Award of Degree

-For the award of the M.Sc. degree, a student shall be required to complete all the course requirements (i.e., sixteen compulsory and four optional courses) within a period of four years from the date of admission, and obtain the prescribed certification.
+For the award of the M.Sc. / M.A. degree, a student shall be required to complete all the course requirements (i.e., sixteen compulsory and four optional courses) within a period of three years from the date of admission.

 Performance Improvement Scheme:

-A student shall be offered an opportunity to improve performance if he/she has secured minimum passing marks, but less than 60 per cent marks in an individual course only.
+A student shall be offered an opportunity to improve performance if he/she has secured minimum passing marks, but less than 60 per cent marks in an individual paper only.

-- a) A student shall be given a chance to improve his/her performance in the courses offered by him/her in each semester.
+- A student shall be given a chance to improve his/her performance in the papers offered by him/her in each

-- b) When a student chooses to improve his/her performance in any course, he/she will be required to surrender the marks earlier obtained by him/her in the semester-end examination of that course.
-Thus, only the marks obtained by him/her in the improvement examination for the course shall be considered for the award of the degree, even if his/her earlier marks in the course are higher than the marks obtained by him/her in the improvement examination.
-The marks obtained by him/her in the internal assessment for the course shall, however, remain unchanged.
+- When a student chooses to improve his/her performance in any paper, he/she will be required to surrender the marks earlier obtained by him/her in the semester-end examination of that Thus, only the marks obtained by him/her in the improvement examination for the paper shall be considered for the award of the degree, even if his/her earlier marks in the paper are higher than the marks obtained by him/her in the improvement examination.
+The marks obtained by him/her in the internal assessment for the paper shall, however, remain unchanged.

-- c) If a student appears for the improvement examination in a course but fails in that improvement examination, he/she will not be allowed to appear again and he/she will be treated as failed.
+- If a student appears for the improvement examination in a paper but fails in that improvement examination, he/she will not be allowed to appear again and he/she will be treated as

-- d) After registering for improvement examination in a course, if a student remains absent at the time of the improvement examination of that course for any reason, his/her earlier marks will be retained; however he/she shall not be eligible for another attempt at improvement in that course.
+- After registering for improvement examination in a paper, if a student remains absent at the time of the improvement examination of that paper for any reason, his/her earlier marks will be retained; however he/she shall not be eligible for another attempt at improvement in that paper.

-- e) In the case of a course where a student has opted for improvement, the caption ‘Improvement’ will appear in the remarks column against the said course in the consolidated statement of marks of all four semesters.
+- In the case of a paper where a student has opted for improvement, the caption ‘Improvement’ will appear in the remarks column against the said paper in the consolidated statement of marks of all four

-- Rule for Passing: A candidate must obtain minimum 40% marks in the aggregate; taking together the marks obtained in the periodical tests and the semester-end examinations, in a course, in order to pass in that course.
+- Rule for Passing: A candidate must obtain minimum 40% marks in the aggregate; taking together the marks obtained in the periodical tests and the semester-end examinations, in a paper, in order to pass in that

-- Gracing Rule: In case a candidate fails to get an aggregate of 40 per cent marks in a course, he shall be given not more than three grace marks by the Examination Committee to enable him to pass in that course.
-The grace marks will be added to the marks obtained by him/her in the end semester examination.
-The consolidated statement of marks will carry the remark “Grace Marks” against such course, in the remarks column.
+- Gracing Rule: In case a candidate fails to get an aggregate of 40 per cent marks in a paper, he shall be given not more than three grace marks by the Examination Committee to enable him to pass in that paper.
+The grace marks will be added to the marks obtained by him/her in the end semester The consolidated statement of marks will carry the remark “Grace Marks” against such paper, in the remarks column (or prescribed by the Institute or UGC guidelines from time to time).

-- Condonation: If a candidate fails only in one course, having passed in all the remaining courses, his/her deficiency of marks in that course up to a maximum of 10 marks will be condoned and these marks will be added to the concerned courses.
-The consolidated statement of marks will carry the remark “Condonation” against such course, in the remarks column.
+- Condonation: If a candidate fails only in one paper, having passed in all the remaining papers, his/her deficiency of marks in that paper up to a maximum of 10 marks will be condoned and these marks will be added to the concerned The consolidated statement of marks will carry the remark “Condonation” against such paper, (or prescribed by the Institute or UGC guidelines from time to time), in the remarks column.

-- The provisions under Rule 14, 15 are not a matter of right of the student.
-The cases of grant of grace marks for passing and condonation shall be considered by the Examination Committee comprising all Professors, Associate Professors and all teachers teaching papers in that Semester.
-The decision of the Committee in this regard shall be final and binding.
+- The provisions under Rule 14, 15, 16 are not a matter of right of the student.
+The cases of grant of grace marks for passing, grace marks for higher grade, and condonation shall be considered by the Examination Committee or Board of Examinations and Evaluation (BEE) in that Semester.
+The decision of the Committee in this regard shall be final and binding to all.

-The proposal for award of grace marks for passing and condonation shall be considered by the Examination Committee upon recommendation by the respective Course Coordinator.
+The proposal for award of grace marks for passing, grace marks for grade improvement, and condonation shall be considered by the Examination Committee or Board of Examinations and Evaluation (BEE) upon recommendation by the respective Course Coordinator.

 Rules of Revaluation

-3) A candidate shall apply for revaluation in the prescribed form to the Registrar of the Institute within three weeks from the date of declaration of the result, along with the prescribed fees per paper.
+- A candidate shall apply for revaluation in the prescribed form (or such manner prescribed by the Institute from time to time in this regard) to the Controller of Examinations of the Institute within three weeks from the date of declaration of the result, along with a non-refundable fee of Rs.
+500/- per paper (or the fee prescribed by the Institute from time to time in this regard).

-Credits System for Master of Science (M.Sc.)
-Program
+Credits System for Master of Science (M.Sc./ M.A.)
+Programmes

 (Approved by Board of Studies on 10-9-2015 and 5-7-2016 and Academic Council on 1-10-2015 and 6-7-2016)